skagra/asteroids/docs/unity.md

 * *Building* - In releasing v0.0.2 the build failed even though the game ran perfectly in the editor and the C# compiled without issue in VSCode.
 The build process displayed some errors in the editor which vanished from the screen as soon as the build completed - so it was a case of trying to grab the list of issues in the brief window of time where they were visible.
 * *Importing Fonts* - Importing of fonts outright crashed the Unity editor.
 * *Synchronization Errors* - I had several occasions where Unity's view of the world seemed be in conflict with that of Visual Studio/VSCode leading to errors being reported in the editor.
 * *Random Script Failures* - In Visual Studio, the C# project would sometimes fail to build in a manner suggestive of it having lost track of the Unity packages.
 Simply restarting Visual Studio always fixed the problem.
-While this could well be an bug in Visual Studio rather than with Unity itself, Visual Studio is Unity's recommendation for use on Windows.
+While this could well be a bug in Visual Studio rather than with Unity itself, Visual Studio is Unity's recommendation for use on Windows.
 These issues vanished when I switched to VSCode.
 * *Random Game Failures* - The Unity editor flagged errors in the project, which on restarting the editor magically disappeared.
 * *Many Miscellaneous Issues* - I suffered numerous miscellaneous issues, here are a few I can bring to mind:
   * Animations which failed to preview in the editor even though they worked perfectly in the game.
   * A game object that just stopped working between runs when no changes to the object had been made.
 Creating a new object with identical components and settings and switching out for the original fixed the problem.
   * I accidentally created a legacy version of an animation, there was nothing to flag this as I created it.
-As a new used a hour was lost diagnosing and fixing the issue.
+As a new user, an hour was lost diagnosing and fixing the issue.
-  * Options to create the game UI seem to a mess of confusion as to which of the various packages to use.
-A small point, but the the design of the `Rect Transform` anchoring mechanism is unnecessarily obfuscated - surely this is a solved problem already (define where to anchor to in the parent, what to anchor in the child and the offset).
+  * Options to create the game UI seem to be a mess of confusion as to which of the various packages to use.
+A small point, but the design of the `Rect Transform` anchoring mechanism is unnecessarily obfuscated - surely this is a solved problem already (define where to anchor to in the parent, what to anchor in the child and the offset).

 ## Design Issues